Tasmania powering the nation

 Marinus Link will operate in addition to the existing privately-owned Basslink undersea interconnector across Bass Strait.

 TasNetworks is the Tasmanian jurisdictional planner in the NEM.
 It owns, operates and maintains the electricity transmission and distribution network in Tasmania to deliver a safe, cost-effective and reliable electricity supply to more than 285,000 residential, commercial and industrial customers.

 Hydro Tasmania is leading work to investigate future development opportunities in hydropower system expansion including pumped hydro energy storage.
 Significant potential has been identified for development of new, low-cost, long-duration pumped hydro, as well as unlocking latent hydro capacity and optimising the existing hydropower system.

-Hydro Tasmania is progressing work on a full feasibility assessment of the three top priority pumped hydro opportunities at Lake Cethana and Lake Rowallan in the North West and near Tribute Power Station on the West Coast.
+Hydro Tasmania has been assessing the potential of our three top priority pumped hydro opportunities at Lake Cethana and Lake Rowallan in the North West and near Tribute Power Station on the West Coast.

 A feasibility study has been completed into reimagining the Tarraleah hydropower scheme for a future energy market.
 Hydro Tasmania is now finalising its preferred asset management strategy for the scheme’s future.